V-Sekai/awesome-v-sekai/README.md

 V-Sekai (pronounced vee-say-kai) is an open-source project that aims to bring social VR/VRSNS/metaverse components to the [Godot Engine](https://godotengine.org).

-A curated list of all the projects V-Sekai has been involved with in the field of social VR.
+A curated list of V-Sekai projects within social VR.

 ## Other Awesome Lists